 The Aquatic This proposal for a mixed-use development at 800 University Ave. is set to include 58 units.
 City zoning board commissioners have lauded what they described as its beautiful design and sensitivity to the surrounding neighborhood.
 The 45- to 55-foot-tall building will feature 1,175 square feet of office or retail space, and 60 parking spaces.
 Two structures currently on site — which have housed a construction company, a veterinary clinic (circa 1973) and, later, medical research labs — will be demolished to make way for the project, which was designed by Berkeley-based Trachtenberg Architects.
 Read more on Berkeleyside.
 Status: Construction is expected to begin in February 2014, with a possible opening by summer 2015.

-Lion’s Hall St. Mark’s Episcopal Church is building Lion’s Hall, with frontage at 2300 Bancroft Ave. and 2301 Durant Ave.
-The five-story 44-unit building will be set over a 59-space parking garage on an L-shaped parcel that fronts Bancroft, Dana Street and Durant Avenue.
+The Metropolitan St. Mark’s Episcopal Church is building The Metropolitan, with frontage at 2301 Durant Ave. and 2300 Bancroft Way.
+The five-story 44-unit building will be set over a 59-space parking garage on an L-shaped parcel that fronts Durant, Ellsworth and Bancroft.
 The building will be a private dormitory for approximately 160 students.
 They would each rent a small bedroom slated to be arranged around a common area.
 Rooms will rent for around $1,100 a month, according to Chris Hudson, whose firm Hudson McDonald developed the project with the church.
 The project also includes a 2,722-square-foot church community center.
 Status: The project received its entitlements in 2012 and began construction early last year.
 Units will likely be available for rent later this year.

 2441 Haste St. The owners of a property destroyed by a devastating fire in November 2011 hope to build a new 42-unit, 65-foot-tall, 43,000-square-foot apartment building to replace it.
 The fire also destroyed popular Telegraph Avenue spots Café Intermezzo, Raleigh’s bar and La Fiesta.
 The building’s replacement would include two restaurants with courtyard access.
 The design calls for a U-shaped building around a courtyard with the entrances to the two restaurants on Telegraph, as before.
 Access to the apartments would be through a gated forecourt on Haste.
 Read more on Berkeleyside.
 Status: The project received a use permit from the zoning board in July 2013 and had its final design review session, with approval, in October.